 Assembling and Baking:

-- Cool and Serve: Let it cool for 10 minutes before cutting and serving.
+- Bake for 60 to 90 minutes, until golden brown and set in the center.
+Let cool for 10 minutes before slicing and serving.

 Notes